 Center for Integrative Pain Care (CIPC)

 CIPC is a multidisciplinary clinic consisting of medical specialists in anesthesiology/pain medicine, physical medicine and rehab, psychiatry/addiction psychiatry as well as pain psychologists, pain pharmacist, advanced nurse practitioner, physical therapists, social worker, and acupuncturist.
 Fellows have an opportunity to participate in evaluation of patients completed conjointly by combination of physicians, psychologist, and pharmacist.
-Fellows work closely with psychiatrist/addiction psychiatry specialist in conducting comprehensive psychiatric and addictions evaluations, assisting with opioid tapers for patients on high doses of opioids, treating psychiatric co-morbidities, and initiating and following-up with Buprenorphine/Naloxone treatment for opioid use disorder.
+Fellows work closely with psychiatrist/addiction psychiatry specialist in conducting comprehensive psychiatric and addictions evaluations, assisting with opioid tapers for patients on high doses of opioids, treating psychiatric co-morbidities, and initiating and following-up with Buprenorphine/Naloxone treatment for opioid use disorder or complex persistent opioid dependence.
 Interventional pain procedures are done by anesthesiologist/ pain medicine specialists.
 Fellows also have an opportunity to participate in evidence-based educational, individual and group psychotherapeutic interventions including courses in chronic pain education and pain neuroscience, biofeedback, Acceptance and Commitment Therapy for pain, Mindful Living with chronic pain, and CIPC lecture series for health professionals.